-The purpose of the Center for Medicinal Chemical Research is to develop new medicaments of value to the health professional.
-The current interests of the Center include (a) antimicrobial/antiviral agents; (b) prophylactic agents for chemical irritants; (c) substances to enhance protection from exposure to various forms of radiation; (d) neuroleptic agents.
-In addition to research in these areas, the Center is interested in enhancing educational opportunities for individuals interested in the medicine-chemistry interface.
-The Center includes facilities for synthesis, chemical and biochemical analyses, and microbiological evaluation.
-For information contact A.L.
-Ternay, Jr. (Rm.
-401 Science Hall, 273-3818) at the Department of Chemistry, Box 19065, Arlington, Texas 76019.
+The purpose of the Center for Medicinal Chemical Research is to develop new drugs of value to the health professional.
+The current interests of the center include (a) antimicrobial/antiviral agents; (b) prophylactic agents for chemical irritants; (c) substances to enhance protection from exposure to various forms of radiation; (d) antioxidants.
+In addition to research in these areas, the center enhances educational opportunities for individuals interested in the medicine-chemistry interface.
+The center includes facilities for synthesis, chemical and biochemical analyses, and microbiological evaluation.
+For information, contact A.L.
+Ternay Jr., Room 201, Chemistry Research Building, 817-272-3818, at the Department of Chemistry and Biochemistry, Box 19065, Arlington, TX 76019.